Lawrence-Krukrubo/IBM_Data_Specialization_Capstone_Project/README.md

 ### License:

-All codes, documents, anlysis and files for this project abide under the **MIT** license in the root-directory of the project.
+All codes, documents, analysis and files for this project abide under the **MIT** license in the root-directory of the project.